 Mistletoe and holly are particularly toxic and can cause serious problems for both dogs and cats, so keep them well out of the way if decorating your home this Christmas.

 Keeping your dog away from poisonous plants is important, as is keeping it protected.
-Sainsbury’s Bank Pet Insurance is provided by Pinnacle Insurance plc.
+Protect yourself from unexpected vet bills, should your dog come to any harm, with Sainsbury’s Bank Pet Insurance provided by Pinnacle Insurance plc.
 Explore our dog insurance policies today.